rachelpehrsson/Rachel-Hallie-Art-Site/content/about.md

 +++

-Rachel Hallie Pehrsson is an undergraduate at the University of Virginia, majoring in Studio Art with a concentration in painting and Computer Science.
+Hello, my name is Rachel Hallie Pehrsson!
+I am an artist and designer currently residing in the lovely city of Lancaster, Pennsylvania.
+I have a BA Degree in Computer Science and Studio Art from the University of Virginia.

-She specializes in acrylic and watercolor painting, with additional experience in digital art and design.
-She has done marketing design work at the Naval Research Laboratory in Washington DC, as well as for her clubs at UVA.
+I specialize in acrylic and watercolor painting, with additional experience in illustration, digital art, and web design.